Adrita-Khan/Adrita-Khan/README.md

 > *"Wish upon a star, and then act properly, in accordance with that aim.
 Once you are aligned with the heavens, you can concentrate on the day."*
 > — Jordan Peterson

 Greetings, everyone.
 I am Adrita Khan, a graduate of the University of Science, Malaysia, with a major in Physics and a minor in Astronomy.
-I am currently admitted to North South University to pursue my M.Sc. in Applied Mathematics & Computational Science (AMCS).
+I am currently admitted to North South University to pursue my M.Sc. in Applied Mathematics and Computational Science (AMCS).

 My broad research interests span a diverse range of specific areas, including: